 “Therefore, it would appear that if the Sales Dept. closes this order for 200 Model 81 rifles to be fitted with these magazines that we should arrange to purchase the magazines from the Peace Officer’s Equipment Company”.

 The order referred to was probably for L.A.
 County Sheriff’s Dept..
 Existing documentation tells that they purchased 199 standard and Special Police Model 81’s between 1941-1942.
 In spite of this evidence, the actual number of Special Police 81’s manufactured is not known.
 In early 1938 Remington predicted 250 rifles a year with 100 spare magazines, but by December 1939 a Police gun announcement had lowered that forecast to 50 rifles a year.
 John Henwood stated in his book that he doubted many Special Police 81’s were manufactured after WWII, his highest recorded serial number was # 20873 (March, 1942).
-The highest rifle in the case study for this article was # 202XX, also dated March, 1942.
-The Model 81 Special Police was short lived, and the author agrees with Mr. Henwood that few, if any, were manufactured following 1942.
-Apparently the rifles just did not sell as anticipated and Remington subsequently used up all the remaining Peace Officer Equipment Co. magazine stock.
+The highest numbered rifles in this case study were #477XX & 479XX, both 1949 rifles.
+The Model 81 Special Police was short lived, apparently the rifles just did not sell as anticipated and Remington subsequently used up all the remaining Peace Officer Equipment Co. magazine stock.
 No one knows how many Police 8 or 81’s were made up, but they are indeed rare.

 Regardless of poor overall sales, a number of departments adopted the Special Police 81.
 The majority of these only purchased a handful of rifles, but L.A.
 County Sheriff’s Dept. is the most frequently encountered municipality.
 Peace Officer’s modified Remington 8’s & 81’s were used from Oneida County, NY to El Paso, TX, to Los Angeles, CA. Although produced in very limited numbers, the Remington Police rifles had their small place in history and certainly any law enforcement officer looking down the barrel of one was a force to be reckoned with!